 But, consider that you have to walk, train, and clean up after two dogs, as well as feed, vaccinate, and worm them – more cost.

-Obedience training is most important, indeed vital, for such a large and strong dog.
+Obedience training is vital for such a large and strong dog.

-Modern obedience training is fun for both dog and owner, and greatly enhances their bond.
+Modern obedience training is run in weekly small classes in a park, are fun for both dog and owners, and greatly enhances their bond.
+Typically kids over the age of 10 can attend and participate (depending on the trainer’s rules).

 Dogs should start attending obedience classes from 3 months of age, but it’s never too late to start!
-We recommend continuing obedience classes until at least 12 months of age.
+We recommend continuing obedience classes until at least 12 months of age, though attending for longer will result in huge benefits for the life of your dog.
 It is essential to spend a few minutes every day at home to reinforce the class learning.

-Over four weeks, one night a week, an expert gives tips on grooming, washing, feeding, exercising, playing and living with your dog, and most importantly pups get supervised socialisation and a few simple obedience lessons.
-If you’ve not had a dog before, we recommend these (though, we sometimes disagree with their feeding recommendations, which tend to make the vet surgery more money).
+Over four weeks, one night a week, an expert gives tips on grooming, washing, feeding, exercising, playing and living with your dog, and most importantly pups get supervised socialisation and a few simple obedience lessons (this is not enough training for the dog, but it’s a pleasant start).

-Dermoid Sinus (“skin hole”) is a small hole on the back of the puppy’s neck (usually on the neck, but anywhere on the spine) that can travel all the way to the spinal cord.
-This is a problem as stuff can get in the hole ane cause an infection of the spinal cord, which is fatal.
+Dermoid Sinus (“skin hole”) is a small hole on the back of the puppy’s neck (usually on the neck, but may appear anywhere on the spine) that can travel all the way to the spinal cord.
+This is a problem as dirt can get in the hole and cause an infection of the spinal cord, which is fatal.
 Shallower holes also occur, that can also get infected.
 The sinus (hole) does not extend after birth, but may cause a lump if infection occurs.

 Dermoid Sinus is a congenital defect (an inherited medical condition that occurs at or before birth), and can be present in any Rhodesian Ridgeback puppy.
 It’s not possible to control by breeding (that it, it cannot be “bred-out”).
 If several puppies in a litter suffer from Dermoid Sinus, we’d not repeat that mating, however.